Posted January 9th, 2019 by & filed under Art Therapy at SWC.

 A book on Positive Art Therapy that I’ve been reading, reminds me of what I deeply know about art making and…

-Posted March 2nd, 2017 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.
+Posted March 2nd, 2017 by & filed under Art Therapy at SWC, People of SWC.

 Who are You Drawn To?